 My mother-in-law Gerda Drews was a teenager living in Berlin during World War Two.
-In this interview, she describes her family’s tragic experiences after the battle of Berlin, when her city fell to the Soviet Army in May 1945.
+She witnessed the ferocious battle of Berlin, and her family’s tragic experiences after her city fell to the Soviet Army.

 Note from Elinor: My husband was born in Berlin after the war and emigrated to Canada as a young man.
 His father Kurt Drews flew with the Luftwaffe, and his mother Gerda Kernchen lived through the bombing of Berlin and its occupation by Russia in 1945.

 Gerda was eleven years old when the war began.
-She is now 91, and still living in Berlin.
+She is still living in Berlin.
 I interviewed her on tape.
 She doesn’t speak English, so the recording was translated by my husband.

 This is Part Two of two parts.
 Last week Gerda described what happened during the war, when Berlin was bombed 363 times.
-To read it, click: The Bombing of Berlin.
+Read it here: The Bombing of Berlin.

 By Gerda Drews